thegreatkeej/MechaCar_Statistical_Analysis-/README.md

 ### The Linear Regression Model's Effectiveness
 The model predicts that vehicle length and ground clearance have a strong effect on mpg.
 The correlation is high but not perfect.
 This indicates that although the variables are strongly corelated, other unlisted variables may affect mpg.

+## Summary Statistics on Suspension Coils

+### Design Specifications for Suspension Coils
+The current manufacturing data does not meet the design specification for all manufacturing lots.
+Lot 1 and Lot 2 are within the design Specifications ("the variance of the suspension coils must not exceed 100 pounds per square inch") however, Lot 3 is off by 170% (Lot 3 Variance = 170PSI).